fireflycons/local-os/docs/data-sources/localos_info.md

 page_title: "localos_info Data Source - local-os"
 subcategory: ""
 description: |-
-  The info data source gets information about the operating system of the machine that is running terraform.
+  The info data source gets information about the operating system and environment of the machine that is running terraform.
 ---

 # localos_info (Data Source)

-The `info` data source gets information about the operating system of the machine that is running terraform.
+The `info` data source gets information about the operating system and environment of the machine that is running terraform.